-Are Jarts as scary and dangerous as we've been told?
+Are Jarts as dangerous as we've been told?
 Let's put the pieces together.

 Aliases - Yard Darts, Jarts Missile Game, Javelin Darts, Slider Jarts, Rocket Lawn Dart.

-Then, a Dad from Riverside, Ca, David Snow, lost his young daughter to a Jarts Missile accident in 1987.
-It came from the backyard, sailing all the way over the house to the front and hit her with an unbelievable 23,000 lbs of pressure and killing her.
-This heartbroken and frustrated Father decided to fight and not stop until lawn darts were taken off the market.
-He held his ground and would not give up until they were gone.
+Then, a Dad from Riverside, CA, David Snow, lost his young daughter to a Jarts Missile accident in 1987.
+From the backyard it sailed over the house, to the front yard and hit her with an unbelievable 23,000 lbs of pressure.
+She was killed instantly.
+This heartbroken and frustrated Father decided to fight Jarts until they were taken off the market.
+He held his ground and didn't give up til it was done.

 David Snow (heart broken Father) was able to get them to relook at the statistics and it was telling.